Yadnik1/Low-Cost-Telematics-Device/README.md

 In India, the lack of differentiated underwriting for vehicle insurance fails to consider individual driving patterns and vehicle usage.
 With over 210 million registered vehicles, the opportunity to tailor insurance policies to driving behavior represents a significant untapped market.
 This device aims to incentivize safer driving and provide accurate data to support insurance claims and reduce fraud.

 ## Power Management
 The telematics device is powered via a car charger and carefully manages power to support the Raspberry Pi Pico and various sensors.
-A specialized IC ensures stable voltage for optimal component performance.
+A specialized LDO IC (AZ1117CD) ensures stable voltage for optimal component performance.

 ## Interfacing Components
-Components such as an OLED display, 6DOF IMU, GPS module, and environmental sensors interface with the microcontroller, providing real-time data on vehicle behavior and environmental conditions.
+Components such as an OLED display, 6DOF IMU, GPS module, and environmental sensors interface with the microcontroller, providing real-time data logging on vehicle behavior and environmental conditions.

 ## Data Storage
 Data is logged onto a micro SD card in CSV format, allowing for extensive data analysis and application in developing insurance models.